grumpyjames/birding-almanac/features/a-200-bird-year/part-20-a-northern-experience.md

 Our outbound train renders our organisation moot by being more than an hour behind schedule; we get a complete refund of our £30 tickets and lose an hour of sleep; not a deal we'd take if we had the option.
-A short taxi ride later and we reach the new abode of the Dixons (Kate and Steve).
+A short taxi ride later and we reach the new abode of the Dixons (Kate and Stephen).
 To bed!
 For we rise at 6:30 for 7.

 #### The North Pennines